Mont des Arts: National Archives of Belgium

+Mont des Arts carillon

+The Mont des Arts carillon is composed of twenty-four bells produced by the Paccard bell foundry and can be seen on the rear façade of the Dynasty Palace.
+The carillon was created as part of the buildings erected on the Mont des Arts for Expo 58 and is located in an arcade spanning the Rue des Arts/Kunststraat.
+Small recesses depict twelve figures, characters from Brussels history and folklore.
+They rotate to the sounds of the chimes, which consist of twenty-four bells.
+The twelve-pointed star-shaped clock on the façade was designed by Ghobert.
+A bronze automaton (a jacquemart) at the very top of the arcade strikes the hour.

+Statue of Albert I

+To the west on the Place de l'Albertine/Albertinaplein, at the point where the Mont des Arts joins the Boulevard de l'Empereur, rises the equestrian statue of Albert I, third King of the Belgians.
+It was created by the sculptor Alfred Courtens and inaugurated in 1951.
+The imposing bronze equestrian statue is placed high on the pedestal made of blue stone blocks, overlooking the city centre.
+Albert I is classically depicted as a soldier king wearing a military coat and holding a helmet.
+The style is reminiscent of that of the equestrian statue of Leopold II on the Place du Trône/Troonplein, whose author, Thomas Vinçotte, was Courtens's teacher.

+Panoramic view and surroundings

 The Mont des Arts offers one of Brussels' finest views.
 Though the glass and steel cube forming the new entrance to the convention centre has modified the upper part of the complex, the perspective created by Péchère has largely been preserved.
-From the elevated vantage point, the famous tower of Brussels' Town Hall on the Grand-Place/Grote Markt is clearly visible.
-On a sunny day, the Koekelberg Basilica and even the Atomium can be seen.
-To the west rises the bronze Equestrian Statue of Albert I by the sculptor Alfred Courtens, inaugurated in 1951.
-From the other end, looking up towards the Place Royale/Koningsplein, the dome of the Church of St. James on Coudenberg closes the perspective.
+From the elevated vantage point, the famous tower of Brussels' Town Hall on the Grand-Place/Grote Markt (main square) is clearly visible.
+On a sunny day, the Basilica of the Sacred Heart in Koekelberg and even the Atomium on the Heysel/Heizel Plateau in northern Brussels can be seen.
+From the other end, looking up towards the Place Royale, the dome of the Church of St. James on Coudenberg closes the perspective.

-Major tourist attractions are located within walking distance of the Mont des Arts: the Musical Instruments Museum (MIM), the Royal Museums of Fine Arts, the Royal Palace, and the Cathedral of St. Michael and St. Gudula.
+Major tourist attractions are located within walking distance of the Mont des Arts: the Musical Instruments Museum (MIM), the Oldmasters Museum, the Magritte Museum and the Fin-de-Siècle Museum of the Royal Museums of Fine Arts, the Royal Palace, and the Cathedral of St. Michael and St. Gudula.